|Elliott Sound Products||Lighting Dimmers|

 Figure 4 - Typical Leading Edge Dimmer Schematic

-The circuit above is typical of a high-end leading-edge dimmer.
+The circuit above is typical of a typical commercially available leading-edge dimmer.
 C1 and L1 are for RF interference suppression.
 The circuit operates by utilising the phase shift created by VR1, C2, R1 and C3.
 This network delays the signal applied to DB1 (a bidirectional breakdown diode called a DIAC).
 When the voltage exceeds the 30V (typical) breakdown voltage of the DIAC, it conducts fully and the charge in C3 is used to trigger the TRIAC.
 Once triggered, the TRIAC will conduct fully until the current falls to near zero, at which time it turns off again.
 This process is repeated for every half-cycle of the mains voltage.
 The delay, turn-on and turn-off points are visible and indicated in Figure 3.

 Figure 5 - Leading Edge Dimmer Insides

 The black device on the left is the TRIAC.
-While it is "fitted" with a heatsink, contact between the heatsink and TRIAC is best described as accidental.
+While it is fitted with a 'heatsink', contact between the heatsink and TRIAC is best described as accidental.
 There was almost no contact at all in this one when it was dismantled, however, it's been working reliably for 12 years and will likely last that long again.
 The simplicity of the circuit is quite obvious in the lack of sophistication of the PCB.
 The few components used are all through hole types, and there are no parts on the back of the board.

 The circuit is almost identical to that shown above.
 The coil and orange capacitor are for interference suppression, but no fuse is fitted.
 If the dimmer were to fail short-circuit, the lamp will simply come on at full brightness.